Pairing Rounds

 Paneling Speech Elims

 Unlike prelims, Speech elims are paneled directly from the Schematic.
 Select the event from the Schematic menu, and then choose the tab for your first elim round.
-First, view the "Round Settings" link on the sidebar:
+First, view the "Settings" link below the round label:

 This will show you a list of seeds in order, to help you see where the break will take place: